chenhao-ye/snow/README.md

   # note for `cal_merge`, '>' must escape from shell's grammar
 ```

-If you are interested in what SNOW is doing synchronization, you could set environment variable `SNOW_LOG_LEVEL` to `INFO`, which will show you which events it gets from Google and what it sends to Notion:
+If you are interested in what SNOW is doing during synchronization, you could set environment variable `SNOW_LOG_LEVEL` to `INFO`, which will show you which events it gets from Google and what it sends to Notion:

 ```shell
 SNOW_LOG_LEVEL=INFO snow